ICM's 29th Annual CMII/IPE Symposium

 |Christy Mitchell, Hewlett-Packard

 Christy is a Program Manager of Environmental Forestry Initiatives at HP Inc. She is an engineering project manager with more than 20 years of experience in a manufacturing and operations environment within the technology industry.
 Christy has been practicing CMII methodology full time since obtaining certification in 2007.
-She has extensive experience in configuration management as it pertains to process development and improvements.
+She has extensive experience in configuration management as it pertains to

 Topic: My Outsourced Job Turned into a Positive